AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##HMA - Hull Moving Average
 ### Description
-The Hull Moving Average was developed by Alan Hull and is a fast-working moving average that eliminates most of the delays/lags (zero lag).
-The calculation is performed using various weighted moving averages, which is why the smoothing effect is partially diminished.
-Hull’s methodology is to use square roots of the period instead of the period itself.
+The Hull Moving Average, invented by Alan Hull, is a fast-working moving average that gets rid of almost all delays/lags (zero lag).
+The calculation is carried out using several weighted moving averages, thereby partially reducing the smoothing effect.
+Hull’s methodology uses square roots of the period instead of the actual period itself.

 ### Interpretation
 The same interpretations as for the moving averages apply to the HMA, the only major distinction being the reduced lag.
 See [*Moving Averages*].